 '''

+richardson number dependent vertical diffusion

 &namzdf_ric

-! richardson number dependent vertical diffusion
+100.e-4

 ! maximum value of the vertical viscosity

-rn_avmri

-= 100.e-4
+rn avmri

-! coefficient of the parameterization ! coefficient of the parameterization
+coefficient of the parameterization coefficient of the parameterization

 rn_alp

 nn_ric

+ln_mldw

+enhanced mixing in the Ekman layer !
+Factor in the Ekman depth Equation

-= 0.7
+0.7

 rn_ekmfc

-!
-Factor in the Ekman depth Equation

-! ractor in the Exman depth Equation ! minimum allowable mixed-layer depth estimate (m) ! maximum allowable mixed-layer depth estimate (m) ! vertical eddy viscosity coeff [m2/s] in the mixed-layer ! vertical eddy diffusion coeff [m2/s] in the mixed-layer !
-Flag to use or not the mixed layer depth param.

 rn_mldmin

+! minimum allowable mixed-layer depth estimate (m) ! maximum allowable mixed-layer depth estimate (m)

+1 0

 rn mldmax

-=1000.0

-= 10.0

-= 10.0

-rn_wtmix
+vertical eddy viscosity coeff [m2/s] in the mixed-layer vertical eddy diffusion coeff [m2/s] in the mixed-layer

-rn wymix
+rn wvmix

-ln_mldw

 '''

 When key\zdfric is defined, a local Richardson number dependent formulation for the vertical momentum and tracer eddy coefficients is set through the namzdf\ric namelist variables.
 The vertical mixing coefficients are diagnosed from the large scale variables computed by the model.
 In situ measurements have been used to link vertical turbulent activity to large scale ocean structures.
 The hypothesis of a mixing mainly maintained by the growth of Kelvin-Helmholtz like instabilities leads to a dependency between the vertical eddy coefficients and the local Richardson number (i.e. the ratio of stratification to vertical shear).
-Following Pacanowski and Philander [1981], the following formulation has been implemented:
+Following ?, the following formulation has been implemented: